 8. Heart Health

 Your blood pressure and cholesterol levels must be healthy to maintain good heart health.

 The nutrients in thyme will support healthy cholesterol levels and normal blood pressure.

 The herb can reduce your heart rate when it is too high which helps keep the body from stress.

 9. Healthy Skin

-Studies indicate that thyme can maintain skin health.
+Studies indicate that thymus vulgaris can maintain skin health.
 For years, nurses put thyme into bandages they used to wrap patients’ wounds because they knew thyme had healing properties for wounds.
 [R]

 Thyme’s disinfecting power is gentle which means it will not cause side effects with its use.

 10. Healthy Hair

 Thyme oil aids hair growth and aids with various hair problems.
 Hair growth can be stimulated because the herb improves blood circulation to the scalp.